SHOWCASE: PAST PROJECTS

 ELMBRIDGE YOUTH DANCE SHOWCASE

-We helped to give 150 young dancers from Elmbridge dance companies and the borough’s schools and colleges to perform at the Rose Theatre, Kingston-on-Thames.
+Since 2016 we helped to give 150 young dancers from Elmbridge dance companies and the borough’s schools and colleges to perform at the Rose Theatre, Kingston-on-Thames as part of the International Youth Arts Festival.

 For many of the young performers, it was their first opportunity to work with expert choreographers in a professional theatre.